tsfpga/tsfpga/doc/sphinx/netlist_build.rst

 Python class
 ------------

-The python class for netlist builds, :class:`.VivadoNetlistProject`, is a child class of :class:`.VivadoProject`, with marginal differences in settings.
+The python class for netlist builds, :class:`.VivadoNetlistProject`, is a subclass of :class:`.VivadoProject`, with marginal differences in settings.
 By separating these builds into separate classes, top level FPGA builds and netlist builds can be listed and built separately.